kallotec/kallotec.github.io/_posts/2018-07-30-short-guide-to-interviews.markdown

 Reflect over your careers trials and triumphs, practice telling your career story.

-Rehearse common interview questions with a spouse or friend.
+Rehearse common interview questions with yourself, or a spouse or friend.
+Whatever feels comfortable.

 Google "common interview questions".